molgenis/molgenis-emx2/docs/src/emx2format.md

 Other key>1 can be used to create secondary key.
 Default value: empty

-### nullable
+### required
-When nullable=TRUE then values in this column can be left empty.
+When required=TRUE then values in this column must be filled When required=FALSE then this column can be left empty.
-When nullable=FALSE then this column is required.
 Default value: FALSE.

 ### description